kudzaimupita/reisetopia-server/README.md

 - Introduce swagger ui for api documentation
 - Add unit tests for some utils and integration tests
-- Setup ci/cd pipeline(github actions)
-- If time allows deploy to a cloud provider(aws) as lambda using serverless framework
 - Fix response payload(ServiceResponse)

 🎉 Thanks!